Why Your Azalea is Dying and How to Revive it

 How to Fix

-Transplant: If you believe that your azaleas are getting too much sun your best option is to transplant them.
+If you believe that your shrubs are getting too much sun, your best option to revive dying azaleas is to transplant them.
 Find a spot in your garden where the azalea will get a break from the sun.
 You will likely notice that your plant will bounce back nicely once it is getting more shade which will also help the plant retain moisture.

 How to Fix

-Less is More: When it comes to established azaleas, they really don’t need much.
-If your azalea is already suffering from fertilizer burn you will want to flush out the fertilizer as soon as you can.
+When it comes to established azaleas, they really don’t need much.
+If your dying azalea is suffering from fertilizer burn, revive it by flushing out the fertilizer as soon as you can.

 Once your plant has been sufficiently watered, snip off any of the leaves or plant material that have symptoms of burn.
 It may take a few months for the azalea to show recovery.
 Adding mulch to the base of the plant will help to protect the burned roots as well as hold in moisture.